 Description of application vulnerability

-While unspecified functionality can be no more than an amusing ‘Easter Egg’, such as the flight simulator in a spreadsheet, it raises serious questions about the level of control of the development process.
+While unspecified functionality can be no more than an amusing additional functionality (called an Easter Egg in common terminology), such as the flight simulator in a spreadsheet, it raises serious questions about the level of control of the development process.

-In a security-critical environment particularly, the developer of a security-critical software application can include a "trap-door" to allow illegitimate access to the system on which it is eventually executed, irrespective of whether the application has obvious security requirements.
+In a security-critical environment particularly, the developer of a security-critical software application can include a "trap-door" to allow illegitimate access to the system on which it is eventually executed, irrespective of whether the application has the necessary security requirements.

 Related coding guidelines